sanderaernouts/blog/_posts/2019-11-12-autogenerate-typescript-api-client-with-nswag.md

 With [NSwag][3] you can generate client code without having your API running, many generators require the `swagger.json` file that is exposed when you run your API but [NSwag][3] doesn't.

 In this blogpost I will show you how to configure [Swagger][1] an [NSwag][3] so that up to date API clients are generated and compiled each time you build your solution.
-These clients can be packaged and published through npm for easy access to your API's.
+These clients can be packaged and published through NuGet for easy access to your API's.

 ## Configure Swagger and SwaggerUI with NSwag